skywalky/zesarux/README.md

 * Supports reducing the screen to 192x144 (0.75 scale)

 * Uses its own powerful window environment (ZX Vision) inside the program application window, having the same GUI style on all plattforms.
-Allows to have an extended display to hold menus and multitask windows (ZX Desktop)
+Allows to have an extended display to hold menus and multitask windows in the GUI (ZX Desktop)

 * Can be used with joystick and environments without keyboard, like Raspiboy / Retropie